PrefectHQ/prefect/docs/tutorial/first-steps.md

 print(api_result)
 ```

 Let's run the `call_api()` flow, passing a valid URL as a parameter.
 In this case, we're sending a GET request to an API that should return valid JSON in the response.
-To output the dicionary returned by the API call, we wrap it in a `print` function.
+To output the dictionary returned by the API call, we wrap it in a `print` function.

 <div class="terminal">
 ```bash